tolis-e/grunt-android-emulator/README.md

 > This task stops an Android emulator.
 You can execute it using:

 `grunt stop-android-emulator:emulator-1` where `emulator-1` is a the emulator's id.

+## unlock-android-emulator
+> This task unlocks an Android emulator.
+You can execute it by using:

+`grunt unlock-android-emulator:emulator-1` where `emulator-1` is a the emulator's id.

 The plugin uses the `-port` option of the `start` options to find the emulator to stop or 5554 in case this option is not defined.